Home » Cryptocurrency Trading Guide

 • Token

 The unit of any digital asset or currency is usually called a token.
-For example, Bitcoin, ADA, BNB, etc. It is worth taking note that some tokens are created to fulfil a specific purpose.
+For example, Bitcoin, ADA, BNB, etc. It is worth taking note that some tokens are created to fulfill a specific purpose.

 • Whale